fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 10-25.md

 		- Shapes instead of color? $\checkmark$
 			- **Doesn't seem as feasible as colors**
 			- Is there a way to pass this as parameter?

+## Tasks:
+- For `fit_kde`
+	- Introduce term "stopping criteria"
+	- When describing $r$ in time complexity, refer back to "stopping criteria", then say rough expected value
+	- Describe stopping criteria scenarios
+		- `tolerance` example, explained an potentially in code
+		- tolerance should default to $0$, not specified means use only "no improvement" stopping criteria
+- For `get_densities`
+	- Introduce/define/describe delta
+		- Not "some delta ... such that", rather "\[define delta\] ... which we call delta."
+		- Mention inverse gaussian for calculation of delta
+			- Range is +/- delta
+			- All values beyond delta have a density value below `atol/n`
+		- Mention motivation - further away points contribute very little to density
+			- some min distance, which we call delta
+- Binary classification example to highlight rarer classes being plotted "on top"
+	- Mention in documentation example (begin documentation)
+	- Examples:
+		- Rare plotted last
+		- Models can perform worse when data is imbalanced, which can be shown visually with TSNE
+- For `tsne`
+	- don't specify colors, instead make multiple scatter plots and make `matplotlib` handle it
+		- But still allow for user colors, shapes, size
+			- 3 lists, not list of tuples
+		- Provide documentation example
+		- Replace descending/ascending with binning, pass bins by descending frequency
+	- Example ordering:
+		- Rare plotted first
+		- shape/size/color
+		- Imbalance can be a problem, shown visually